-The financial statecraft of debtors – The political economy of external finance in Africa
+Book project: The financial statecraft of debtors – African governments and external finance

 Regulatory convergence in the financial periphery: How interdependence shapes regulators’ decisions.
+Volume 63, Issue 4, December 2019, Pages 908-922.
 With Emily Jones.
-Revisions requested.
+International Studies Quarterly.

 The Limits of Globalizing Basel Banking Standards, Journal of Financial Regulation, Volume 3, Issue 1, 1 March 2017, Pages 89–124.
 With Emily Jones.